 The philosophy of yin and yang is the center of Chinese culture and plays an important part in everything to do with China and Chinese culture.
-The first references to Yin and Yang came from the “I Ching”, the five classic works compiled and edited by Confucius.
+The first references to yin and yang came from the “I Ching,” the five classic works compiled and edited by Confucius.

 People often think of yin and yang as opposing forces.
 However, it is really more appropriate to view them as complementary pairs.
 In Chinese culture, when problems arise people usually assume there is a conflict between these two elements or there is an imbalance between their surroundings.

-No matter whether there is a flood, divorce or even a fire in the kitchen, all can be attributed to the disharmony in the forces of yin and yang.
+No matter whether there is a flood, divorce, or even a fire in the kitchen, all can be attributed to the disharmony in the forces of yin and yang.
 The interaction of these two elements influence the destinies of creatures and life in general.
-Of course, this can sound overly superstitious to many people but which culture doesn’t have its own special belief.
+Of course, this can sound overly superstitious to many people but which culture doesn’t have its own special belief?

-In China and Taiwan, most people don’t use “Yin and Yang” to describe food but instead use “Hot and Cold”.
+In China and Taiwan, most people don’t use “yin and yang” to describe food but instead use “hot and cold”.
 The hot and cold here doesn’t relate to the temperature but the attributes of the food.

 Yin and Yang Foods

-Bitter and sour food
+- Bitter and sour food

-Grows in the water
+- Grows in the water

-Consumes less sun during growing
+- Consumes less sun while growing

-Winter and raining season vegetable or fruit
+- Winter and rainy season vegetable or fruit

-Sweet or spicy food
+- Sweet or spicy food

-Food that grows in the soil
+- Food that grows in the soil

-Food that consumes more sun during growing
+- Food that consumes more sun while growing

 So when you seek the balance of yin and yang in Chinese food and cooking, you combine food that "balance" these complementary characteristics.